Bra1nwash3d/FAF-stuff/README.md

-# FA Forever - Collection of stuff made for the the [Forged Alliance Forever](http://www.faforever.com/) community and for personal fun.
+# FAF Stuff - Collection of stuff made for the the [Forged Alliance Forever](http://www.faforever.com/) community and for personal fun.

 ## Chatbots